 The Ethics Institute was established in 1987 by Sister Siena Finley, RSM, and a group of community professionals and leaders from the Wyoming Valley who wished to foster more dialogue on ethical issues affecting the region.
 It is an institution directed by 15 regional leaders and educators who are committed to the discussion of ethical issues both theoretical and practical.
 The institute encourages responsible ethical action through informed rational deliberation, and it facilitates this process in the academic community as well as in the community at large through special workshops and forums.
 The institute also bestows the Sister Siena Finley Ethics Award upon a person or organization that has demonstrated exemplary ethical behavior in their personal, civic and/or professional life during its annual dinner.

-This year’s dinner will be held on Thursday, November 8, at the Sandy and Marlene Insalaco Hall on the campus of Misericordia University.
+This year’s dinner will be held on Thursday, October 24, at the Sandy and Marlene Insalaco Hall on the campus of Misericordia University.